anjali3257/AccessVault/README.md

 # AccessVault

 # Project Overview

 This project was created to showcase the core principles of privileged access security, including:

-Centralized login for different access roles (Admin, User, Auditor)
+-Centralized login for different access roles (Admin, User, Auditor) -Role selection functionality

-Role selection functionality

-Responsive UI for login simulation
+-Responsive UI for login simulation

-Smooth hover and transition effects for an enhanced user experience
+-Smooth hover and transition effects for an enhanced user experience

 The portal can serve as a demo for CyberArk and ARCON-based testing or for showcasing PIM/PAM integration concepts in cybersecurity.

 # Tech Stack

-HTML5 – for structure
+-HTML5 – for structure

-CSS3 – for styling and animations
+-CSS3 – for styling and animations

-JavaScript (Vanilla) – for basic interactivity
+-JavaScript (Vanilla) – for basic interactivity

-VS Code + Live Server – for development and local testing
+-VS Code + Live Server – for development and local testing

 # Features